iamZackZack/grid-master/README.md

 #### 3. Automating Orange Pi

-For ease of use, I also made it so the Orange Pi automatically connects to Wi-Fi using a WPA configuration, automatically logs in to the user terminal through an autologin directive, and automatically starts running the key press detection script (`detect_key_presses.py`) by enabling a .service .
+For ease of use, I also made it so the Orange Pi automatically connects to Wi-Fi using a WPA configuration, automatically logs in to the user terminal through an autologin directive, and automatically starts running the key press detection script (`detect_key_presses.py`) by enabling a service.

 ### Lehre Server Setup